eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Installation
 You can install the add-on from [GitLab releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases)\
-Download the [xpi-file](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi) (from latest release), go to downloads and install the add-on (or drag it from your file-manager anywhere on a page/tab in Firefox).\
+Download the [latest release by xpi-file](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi), go to downloads and install the add-on (or drag it from your file-manager anywhere on a page/tab in Firefox).\
 Or go to Tools > Add-ons (about:addons) > Extensions > Settings/Cogwheel - Install Add-on from File\
 You can add/pin the add-on icon to the toolbar with the toolbar extensions menu (jigsaw puzzle shaped icon).\
 Custom xpi-file has host permissions for all sites.\
 Minumum browser requirement: Firefox 86+.

-PS although add-on was removed from [Mozilla's add-on store (AMO)](https://addons.mozilla.org) the add-on is still signed and checked for security by Mozilla ('minor' delays can in reality be a few days or up to a week though):
+PS although add-on was removed from [Mozilla's add-on store (AMO)](https://addons.mozilla.org) (because of DMCA Takedown Notice) the add-on is still signed and checked for security by Mozilla ('minor' delays can in reality be a few days or up to a week though):
 > Please be aware of a recent change to AMO’s review process: All extension submissions with a significantly large number of users are now subject to human review by the add-ons review team before approval.
 This may, occasionally, result in minor delays publishing new versions of your extension on AMO.
 We’ve made this change to provide Firefox users with even greater security assurances for some of AMO’s most popular extensions.

 If you want to permanently install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) (with post-release fixes) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\